 - Stripperiffic: Is most well known for wearing basically a green speedo and not much else.
 In Marvels, he wears nothing.
 He has the body to get away with it.

-- Super Strength: One of the handful of people who can get into a fistfight with The Incredible Hulk and survive.
+- Super Strength: One of the handful of people who can get into a fistfight with the Hulk and survive.

 - Superhero Sobriquets: Namor is also occasionally known as "The Avenging Son of Atlantis".
 His name means "avenging son".